Retirement Accounts

 Roth 401(k) participants receive tax-free distributions when they take the money out at retirement.

-Traditional 401(k) accounts have their benefits--namely that they let you put money in before you’ve paid taxes on it.
-But there’s a price with that tax-free contribution.
-You pay taxes when you take the money out, which will likely be after you’ve left the workforce to enjoy retirement.
-Enter the Roth 401(k).
-Like a Traditional 401(k), you put money in to fund your retirement.
-But unlike a Traditional 401(k), a Roth 401(k) has you putting the money in after you pay taxes.
-That means at retirement, you’ll enjoy tax-free distributions.
+Traditional 401(k) accounts have their benefits--namely that they let you put money in before you've paid taxes on it.
+But there's a price associated with that tax-free contribution.
+You pay taxes when you take the money out, likely after you've left the workforce to enjoy retirement.

 What Is a Roth 401(k)?